 December: Future fellows are submitted to the Academic & Visa Administration-Trainee (AVA-Trainee) department at MD Anderson

-January-June: Future fellows work with AVA-Trainee to upload all required documents (ACLS, PIT, DEA, etc.)
+January-June: Future fellows work with Research Trainee Programs to upload all required documents (ACLS, PIT, DEA, etc.)

 When does the application process start?

 Do you use ERAS for the application process?

 No, we use the MD Anderson's Discover database.
 A link to Discover will be provided here on our website on April 15.

 Do all listed documents have to be uploaded in order for the application to be reviewed by faculty?

 No, only the completed Application, CV, Letter of Good Standing (for current residents) and three letters of recommendation are required in order for your application to be reviewed.

 How many positions are there in the UT MDACC Pain Medicine Fellowship?